Durrës: Name

 The modern names of the city in Albanian (Durrës) and Italian (Durazzo, [duˈrattso]) are derived from Dyrrachium/Dyrrachion.
 An intermediate, palatalized antecedent is found in the form Dyrratio, attested in the early centuries AD.
 The palatalized /-tio/ ending probably represents a phonetic change in the way the inhabitants of the city pronounced its name.
 The preservation of old Doric /u/ indicates that the modern name derives from populations to whom the toponym was known in its original Doric pronunciation.
 By contrast, in Byzantine Greek, the name of the city is pronounced with the much later evolution of /u/ as /i/.
 The modern Italian name evolved in the sub-dialects that emerged from Colloquial Latin in northern Italy.
-The modern Albanian name evolved independently from the parent language of Albanian around the same period of the post-Roman era in the first centuries AD as the difference in stress in the two toponyms (first syllable in Albanian, second in Italian) highlights.
+The modern Albanian name evolved independently from the parent language of Albanian around the same period of the post-Roman era in the first centuries AD, as the difference in stress in the two toponyms (first syllable in Albanian, second in Italian) highlights.
 In Aromanian, the city is known as Durus.
 During the 411-year Ottoman period, Durrës was known in Ottoman Turkish as Dırac (دراج); with final consonant devoicing, the name has evolved into modern Turkish as Dıraç.
+In Venetian, it is called Durazo, while in the South Slavic languages, the city is known as Drač (Cyrillic Драч).

 In English usage, the Italian form Durazzo used to be widespread, but the local Albanian name Durrës has gradually replaced it in recent decades.